Former guests of the project group:

 Abigail Marks – guest researcher of the project group in November 2015 and April 2016.
 Abigail is professor of work and employment at the Heriot-Watt University School of Management.
 Her current research focuses on workplace and community identities, social class, the meaning of work and the ICT industry.

 Vamberto Miranda Filho is a PhD student in Sociology at the University of Coimbra (Portugal).
-From September 2019 to September 2020 he was a guest researcher in the research unit Globalization, Work and Production and works in the project "Working in highly automated" at Weizenbaum Institute.
+From September 2019 to September 2020 he was a guest researcher in the research unit Globalization, Work and Production and works in the project "Working in highly automated digital-hybrid processes" at Weizenbaum Institute.

 Phoebe Moore, was a Research Fellow in Groups 1 and 18 at the Weizenbaum Institute in autumn 2018 and 2019 and a guest of the Research Group from January 2019 to June 2020.
 She is an Associate Professor of Political Economy and Technology at the University of Leicester School of Business.
 During her research in Berlin Dr Moore was investigating about the implications that the new advances of technologies at work have for human-machine relations and specific technological inventions and debates that reflect specific modes of production, as machines socialise other machines and socialise ourselves.
 AI advances also reflect the historical phase within which we view our capabilities as thinkers and producers, and reveal the power relations involved in the contemporary labour process.

 Yair Osheroff – between August 2017 and October 2018 guest researcher at the WZB.
 Yair is PhD student at the department of political science at the Hebrew University of Jerusalem.
 His major research interest is the political economy of occupational regulation and licensing.
 During his stay at the WZB, he focused on policies of occupational licensing in the European Union.